birdneststream/asciibird/README.md

 * Having more than a few layers depending on ascii size will slow things down, until the `fillNullBlocks` is refactored.
  * CHUNKED DIFF ENGINE

-* Messing with deleting layers, if you somehow have a layer that isn't selected, it'll be buggy.
-This is hard to do.

 ## Focusing on Now / Roadmap

 * Modals to add